Skip to content

 assumable mortgage

-• Assumable mortgages can be transferred from one borrower to the next
+• Assumable mortgages can be transferred from one borrower to another on the same property

-• A possible selling point if mortgage rates are much higher today than they were in the recent past
+• It’s a possible selling point if mortgage rates are much higher than they were when the original loan was taken out

-• Could also be beneficial if trying to qualify a buyer via the lower interest rate (and payment)
+• Could also be beneficial to qualify a buyer via the lower interest rate (and monthly payment)

-An “assumable mortgage” allows a home buyer to acquire the home seller’s mortgage, including the remaining loan balance, mortgage term, and mortgage rate, as opposed to getting their own brand new loan.
+The loan assumption results in the borrower taking over the seller’s remaining loan balance, mortgage term, and mortgage rate, as opposed to applying for a brand new loan.

-The main purpose of assuming the seller’s loan is to obtain an interest rate below the prevailing market rate.
+The main purpose of a loan assumption is to obtain an interest rate below the prevailing market rate.

 So if mortgage rates increase rapidly in a short period of time, it could be in the best interest of the buyer to see if they can assume the seller’s mortgage.